Carlos Santana Player Props: Pirates vs. Marlins

-Carlos Santana -- with an on-base percentage of .244 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Braxton Garrett on the hill, on June 22 at 6:40 PM ET.
+The Pittsburgh Pirates, including Carlos Santana (.244 on-base percentage in past 10 games, 68 points below season-long percentage), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Cubs.
+In his most recent game he had a one-hit performance (1-for-4) against the Marlins.

 Carlos Santana Game Info & Props vs. the Marlins